KulaWorkshop/Music/README.md

 It is worth noting that when importing custom `.XA` files into any game, it's **strongly** recommended to use a tool like [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) to build your game from scratch, instead of injecting the file with a tool such as psx-mode2.
 I demonstrate how to use mkpsxiso in my [randomizer tutorial](https://youtu.be/ebwn7yB1bUc).

-## Track Length Limitation
+## Track Length

-Unfortunately, the game hardcodes the lengths of each track used in-game, meaning that if you import your own custom track over another, **your track should be the same length as the one you're replacing**, otherwise:
+~~Unfortunately, the game hardcodes the lengths of each track used in-game, meaning that if you import your own custom track over another, **your track should be the same length as the one you're replacing**.~~

--   If your track is **shorter** than the one you're replacing, then the game will play another track after yours is finished until it resets.
--   If your track is **longer** than the one you're replacing, then the game will replay your track before it actually ends.

-Each track's length can be seen in the [tables section](/TABLES.md), so please ensure your track is the correct length to prevent unexpected issues from happening!
+As of **06/12/2023**, customizing track lengths is now possible!
+Using my new tool [ExePatch](https://github.com/KulaWorkshop/ExePatch), the lengths of each XA file inside the game's executable file can be modified!
+Simply open up the tool, and set the length of each track in seconds.